content-strategy-forum/csf-glossary/user-story.md

 file-name: user-story

 category:
-tags:
+tags: [writing, tactics]

 description: A user story is a content planning technique that helps writers produce copy in relation to user needs.

-summary:
+summary: A user story is a content development technique that helps writers accurately pinpoint — and focus on — the needs of a given audience type and the task information required for them to fulfull those needs — one need at a time.

 figname: fig-user-story
 figalt: The user story model.
-figcaption: A typical user story model is a 3-clause sentence that helps writers address 1) the type of user, 2) the task the user must do, and 3) the objective satisfied by complete the task.
+figcaption: The user story model is typically a 3-clause sentence designed to pinpoint user type, to to complete, and need for completing said task.
 ---

 <h1 class="term-title">{{page.title}}</h1>